How to Prepare for Autumn as a Chicken Keeper

 As the nights draw in, it’s important to lock the door of your chicken coop promptly at dusk, to make sure night-prowling predators don’t try to snatch an early supper.
 The coop and run will need to be checked to make sure they are predator-proof after the wear and tear of the year.
 With food less plentiful in the cold months, animals such as rats, foxes and weasels may be tempted to check for holes in the chicken wire, or may dig their way under poorly secured fencing.

 Rats will often try to take up residence by burrowing under a chicken shed in the autumn.
 It’s difficult for chicken keepers to deter them completely, but you can try to stop them by placing cat or dog poo in the entrance to their burrows.
 The smelly stuff won’t bother the chickens.

 If you have a wooden chicken coop, fix any holes in walls and roofs.
-If you have a weatherproof coop such as the Eglu, your hens are in for a very cozy late autumn and winter!
+If you have a weatherproof chicken coop , your hens are in for a very cozy late autumn and winter!